bediger4000/linked_lists/README.md

 base.
 I took the easy way out, and worked with base 10.

+The order of the output linked list means keeping a pointer to the tail of the output list, or reversing it after completing it.

 There's a few tricky pieces to any algorithm that does large number addition this way.

 The first tricky piece is carry.
-The obvious way to write this is to walk the two linked lists and create a new node for a third linked list, the "sum", with a data value that's the numerical sum of the data in the current nodes of the two linked lists.
+The obvious way to write this is to walk the two linked lists and create a new node for a third linked list, the "sum", with nodes that have a data value that's the numerical sum of the data in the current nodes of the two linked lists.

 Adding any two single digit numbers can give you a result that's got a digit one place-value higher.
 For instance, in base 10, 9 + 9 = 18.